vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 * Configure the lab prerequisites (the required Azure resources)
 * Create and configure digital twins
   * Create a digital twin by using the supplied DTDL
-  * Build ADT graph using digital twin instances
+  * Build an Azure Digital Twins graph using digital twin instances
-* Implement ADT graph interactions (ADT Explorer)
+* Implement Azure Digital Twins graph interactions (ADT Explorer)
-  * Query the ADT Graph
+  * Query the Azure Digital Twins Graph
-  * Update properties on ADT entities in the graph
+  * Update properties on Azure Digital Twins entities in the graph
-* Integrate ADT with upstream and downstream systems
+* Integrate Azure Digital Twins with upstream and downstream systems
-  * Ingest IoT device messages and translate messages to ADT
+  * Ingest IoT device messages and translate messages to Azure Digital Twins
-  * Configure ADT routes and endpoints to publish telemetry to Time Series Insights (TSI)
+  * Configure Azure Digital Twins routes and endpoints to publish telemetry to Time Series Insights (TSI)

 ## Lab Instructions